qfma/shogun-wiki/SWIG-interfaces.md

    * Make all helper methods protected/private (SWIG ignores them then)
      * This also means that one can use non-Shogun types in them (only forward declared)

-Finally: For helper methods that need to be public (called by other classes), one can do
+Finally: For helper methods that need cannot be private (as called by other classes), one can do
 ```
 public:
 #ifndef SWIG //SWIG should ignore this